RawCuriosity/IP_WHOIS/README.md

 # IP_WHOIS

 ## Requirements
-* Requests Module - You can get it with `pip install requests`
+Install the reqs with `pip -r requirments.txt` after cloning into the repo

 © RawCuriosity inc